swiftlang/swift/docs/ABI/OldMangling.rst

 implementation details of a function type.

-Any ``<impl-function-attribute>`` productions must appear in the order in which they are specified above: e.g. a pseudogeneric C function is mangled with ``Ccg``.  ``g`` and ``G`` are exclusive and mark the presence of a generic signature immediately following.
+Any ``<impl-function-attribute>`` productions must appear in the order in which they are specified above: for example, a pseudogeneric C function is mangled with ``Ccg``.  ``g`` and ``G`` are exclusive and mark the presence of a generic signature immediately following.